sylhare/sylhare.github.io/_posts/2024/2024-12-19-Shape-up-dev.md

 ## From idea to project

-There are no backlog in Shape Up, and so the ideas and feedbacks are collected in document, they can live as feedbacks or previous idea's pitch that were delivered or as a separate pitch.
+There are no backlog in Shape Up, and so the ideas and feedback are collected in document, they can live as feedback or previous idea's pitch that were delivered or as a separate pitch.
 The pitch can be entirely _product_ focused (like a new feature) or _engineering driven_ (like hardening, tooling, bug fixing).